UN seeks new funding pledges for Palestinian refugees

 At the time, Trump tweeted that he saw no reason to spend so much American money in return for what he called “no appreciation or respect” from Palestinians.

 Agency spokesman Christopher Gunness has said the actual cut was around $300 million because the U.S. had led the agency to believe it would provide $365 million in 2018.
-The U.S. government released $60 million so UNRWA wouldn’t shut down, but made clear that U.S. donations would be contingent on major reforms.
+The U.S. government released $60 million in January so UNRWA could pay teachers and health workers and keep schools and medical services open in Gaza and the West Bank, but made clear that U.S. donations would be contingent on major reforms.

 State Department spokeswoman Heather Nauert said last week that the agency needs to “determine a way to better manage its budgeting and its finances.”